GoyoSanchezMontes/Amphibian_age-at-size/scripts/README.md

 9) C_init: the initial value for the specific C parameter in seasonal growth models.
 10) ts_init: : the initial value for the specific ts parameter in seasonal growth models.
 11) max_size_age: the maximum age used for visualization as horizontal axis in model graphs.
 12) models_to_test: the capture-mark-recapture models to be tested, separated with a '+' character.
-Four possible models: von-Bertalanffy (VB), Logistic, Schnute and Seasonal (Sommers).
+Four possible models: von-Bertalanffy (coded as VB), Logistic, Schnute and Seasonal.
 13) exclude_juvs: whether to exclude juveniles from capture-mark-recapture models in the model comparison step of script 01 (yes/no).
 14) exclude_unknown_sex: whether to exclude individuals of unknown sex from capture-mark-recapture models in the model comparison step of script 01 (yes/no).